E84081210/AreaDetecion_CounterAndTracker/README.md

 預留
 ```

 :two: Draw Target area, demanding at least three points.
-Press "C" to clean all points, "H" to show help message, "Q" to continue.
+Press "C" to clean all points, "H" to show help message, and "Q" to continue.

-Focus area will count and carry out command such as open door.
+Focus area will count and carry out commands such as open the door.

 :three: Draw Ignore area, demanding at least three points.
-Press "C" to clean all points, "H" to show help message, "Q" to continue.
+Press "C" to clean all points, "H" to show help message, and "Q" to continue.
 __Congrats!__
 result